 Without anyone at home, your puppy will eventually become comfortable alone and it will decrease the possibility of separation anxiety.
 If you use crate training, do not place two dogs in the same crate.
 Your new puppy needs to learn that it's okay to be alone because, after a period of time, you return.

 Spending one-on-one time with your puppy will build a bond and develop the language you share together.
 The more time spent alone with you increases the bond.
 If you have more than one dog in the home, build trust and a unique relationship with each pup by spending time alone daily.

 Try Your Best

-Try these socialization techniques to the best of your ability to best prepare your new pup to his surroundings.
+Try these socialization techniques to the best of your ability to accustom your new pup to its surroundings.
 If you don't have the time, classes are an excellent option.
 After all, if you don't properly socialize your puppy they may become anxious, or even afraid, in novel situations for the rest of their life.
-Puppies want to be happy, and to make you happy, and when they're socialized they'll have the tools they need to do so.
+Puppies want to be happy and to make you happy, and when they're socialized they'll have the tools they need to do so.

 Looking for your new furry friend?
 Find one on Lancaster Puppies today!